ronso0/manual/source/chapters/effects.rst

 Mixxx has a powerful sound effects system.
 Understanding how it works can open you up to a wide variety of mixing techniques.

+In :menuselection:`Preferences` -> :menuselection:`Effects` you can
+* select which effects are visible in the effect selectors
+* adjust in which order they are displayed
+* select which chain presets are available for standard and/or Quick Effect chains
+* rename, delete, import and export chain presets

+You can create new effect presets and effect chain presets from the built-in defaults and share them in the `Mixxx Effects forum <https://mixxx.discourse.group/c/effect-presets/17>`__.

 .. _effects-effect-unit:

 Effect Units